ethereum-optimism/optimism/README.md

 Releases can be triggered using the following process:

-1. Create a PR that merges the `main` branch into the `master` branch.
+1. Create a PR that merges the `main` branch into the `main` branch.
 2. Wait for the auto-generated `Version Packages` PR to be opened (may take several minutes).
-3. Change the base branch of the auto-generated `Version Packages` PR from `master` to `main` and merge into `main`.
+3. Change the base branch of the auto-generated `Version Packages` PR from `main` to `main` and merge into `main`.
-4. Create a second PR to merge the `main` branch into the `master` branch.
+4. Create a second PR to merge the `main` branch into the `main` branch.

-After merging the second PR into the `master` branch, packages will be automatically released to their respective locations according to the set of changeset files in the `main` branch at the start of the process.
+After merging the second PR into the `main` branch, packages will be automatically released to their respective locations according to the set of changeset files in the `main` branch at the start of the process.
-Please carry this process out exactly as listed to avoid `main` and `master` falling out of sync.
+Please carry this process out exactly as listed to avoid `main` and `main` falling out of sync.

 **NOTE**: PRs containing changeset files merged into `main` during the release process can cause issues with changesets that can require manual intervention to fix.
 It's strongly recommended to avoid merging PRs into main during an active release.

 ## License

-All other files within this repository are licensed under the [MIT License](https://github.com/ethereum-optimism/optimism/blob/master/LICENSE) unless stated otherwise.
+All other files within this repository are licensed under the [MIT License](https://github.com/ethereum-optimism/optimism/blob/main/LICENSE) unless stated otherwise.